 Contact a Lawyer For Estate Planning and COVID-19

 Because of its complexity, most people need an attorney for estate planning–someone who can clarify the legal code and who can be an objective guide in an often emotionally sensitive process.
-In order to make sure your final wishes are documented in a fashion that is recognized by the California state courts, you should consult with an estate planning lawyer in Los Angeles.
+To make sure your final wishes are documented in a fashion that is recognized by the California state courts, you should consult with an estate planning lawyer in Los Angeles.

 If you pass away without a will, you will be considered to have died “intestate”.
 This can lead to your property not being distributed according to your preferences.
 This is equally true with your retirement plans, annuities, and life insurance policies.
-It is important that you have a designated beneficiary for each of these vehicles.
+You must have a designated beneficiary for each of these vehicles.

 With the health care crisis going on today due to COVID-19, it is more crucial than ever to make sure that you have taken care of estate planning and have designated your beneficiaries.
 Yet this crisis makes it harder to focus on what is necessary to create sound financial plans.
-Therefore, it’s even more important that you have an estate planning and coronavirus attorney in Los Angeles to walk you through the process.
+Therefore, it’s even more important that you have an estate planning lawyer in LA to walk you through the process.

 Naming Primary and Contingent Beneficiaries